jlinoff/pam/PROPOSAL.md

 tells you the state afterwards rather than asking first.
 Recorded rather than
 fixed: it changes established load behaviour and belongs in its own change.

-## 15. Vault merge — an opportunity worth scoping properly
+## 15. Vault merge — IDEA, an opportunity worth scoping properly

 Raised as a natural extension of item 7: once you can see what differs between two vaults, the obvious next question is whether you can reconcile them.